synapseweb3/forcerelay/docs/architecture/architecture.md

 ### `proto-compiler`

-CLI tool to automate the compilation of proto buffers, which allows Hermes developers to go from a type specified in proto files to generate client gRPC code or server gRPC code.
+CLI tool to automate the compilation of proto buffers, which allows Forcerelay developers to go from a type specified in proto files to generate client gRPC code or server gRPC code.

 ### `telemetry`

-Used by Hermes to gather telemetry data and expose it via a Prometheus endpoint.
+Used by Forcerelay to gather telemetry data and expose it via a Prometheus endpoint.

 ## Cross-Cutting Concerns